 A common way to represent a patch position in 3D is to use the ray starting from the camera center and passing through the patch center, parameterized by the camera center $\mathbf{c}$ and ray direction $\mathbf{r}$.
 This representation inherently satisfies the uniqueness property.
 However, it cannot adapt to the geometry of the observed scene, as it is unaware of the depth to the 3D point being intersected by the ray.

-To address this limitation, we generalize the above representation to $(\mathbf{c}, \mathbf{p}^d)$, where $\mathbf{p}^d$ is the point at depth $d$ along the ray.
-Under homogeneous coordinates, $\mathbf{r}$ is equivalent to $\mathbf{p^\infty}$.
-To better capture the (typically unknown) 3D scene geometry, we make the model estimate the depth $d$ of the 3D point intersected by the ray, and define our position representation as a ray segment $\mathbf{x}=(\mathbf{c}, \mathbf{p}^d)$ in homogeneous coordinates in the global frame (see Fig.~\ref{fig:method}~(a)).
+To address this limitation, we define our position representation as a ray segment in homogeneous coordinates $\mathbf{x}=(\mathbf{c}, \mathbf{p}^d)$, where $\mathbf{p}^d \in \mathbb{P}^3$ is the point where the ray intersects the 3D scene at depth $d$.
+The ray direction $\mathbf{r}$ is equivalent to $\mathbf{p}^\infty$ (via setting homogeneous term to 0).
+When a depth map is provided as input, the ray-segment representation can naturally incorporate this information (see Sec.~\ref{sec:broader-app}).
+In the more common cases where scene geometry is unknown, we make the model estimate the depth $d$ of the 3D point intersected by the ray (see Fig.~\ref{fig:method}~(a)).
 Specifically, we add a single linear layer to each attention layer to predict the depth $d$.
 The depth is estimated per-layer; each attention layer now projects input features $\{\tau_i\}$ to compute a depth for each token, which is used to compute the ray encodings.
 These layers are jointly learned with the model \emph{without any additional supervision}.
-In practice, we encode each patch with 3 rays passing through 3 corners of the patch instead of 1 ray to fully encode the patch orientation, but for conciseness we assume one ray per patch in the subsequent discussion.